centralnicgroup-opensource/rtldev-middleware-ispapicli/index.md

 ## Run it via Shell

-Once you have the tool, you can run it from your Shell.
+Once you have downloaded the tool, you can run it from your Shell.

-First, you may run the following command from your Shell:
+First, you may start by runnig the following command from your Shell:

 ```
 ispapi --help